Class Action Lawsuit FAQs

 - Provide services of experienced attorneys

-- May be filed in both federal and state courts
+- May be filed in federal and state courts

-Many of FDPK’s class action cases were started because one or more people complained about fraud, unfair treatment or deceptive practices.
+Many of FDPK’s class action cases were started because one or more people spoke up to complain about fraud, unfair treatment or deceptive practices.
 If you believe that you have been harmed by fraud, a defective practice, or illegal conduct, please contact us.
 Your information will be kept confidential and you will be under no obligation.

 What are some examples of class action lawsuits?